mholetzko/downloader/TROUBLESHOOTING.md

 **Solutions**:
 - Make sure you're in the `electron-app` directory when running the app
 - Check that the virtual environment exists: `ls venv/`
-- Reinstall dependencies: `pip install -r requirements.txt`
+- Reinstall dependencies: `pip install -r api/requirements.txt`
 - Check Python version: `python --version` (should be 3.7+)

 #### Issue: Missing Download Tools